iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

 ## Verify Pipeline Status

-In scenarios like CI jobs, you may want to check that the pipeline is up to date without pulling or running anything. `dvc exp run --dry` will check which pipeline stages to run without actually running them.
+In scenarios like CI jobs, you may want to check that the pipeline is up to date without pulling or running anything. `dvc repro --dry` will check which pipeline stages to run without actually running them.
 However, if data is missing, `--dry` will fail because DVC does not know whether that data simply needs to be pulled or is missing for some other reason.
-To check which stages to run and ignore any missing data, use `dvc exp run --dry --allow-missing`.
+To check which stages to run and ignore any missing data, use `dvc repro --dry --allow-missing`.

 This command will succeed if nothing has changed: